ryan-haskell/elm-graphql-server/README.md

 SELECT id, username FROM users WHERE id IN ( 1, 2, 3, 4, ... );
 ```

-Using this `WHERE id IN ...` strategy helps us avoid a common GraphQL pitfall called the [N + 1 problem](https://medium.com/the-marcy-lab-school/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a).
-You can see this in action yourself by pulling this repo, spinning it up with NPM, and querying for some posts at http://localhost:4000!
+Using this `WHERE id IN ...` strategy helps us avoid a common GraphQL pitfall called the [N + 1 problem](https://www.youtube.com/watch?v=ld2_AS4l19g).
+Try making nested queries, and see the SQL that is generated!